gamemanual0/gm0/source/docs/robot-design/active-intake/types-of-intakes.rst

 which would flip up to deposit the glyphs.

 Wheeled intakes can be spring-loaded or locked into place.

-.. sidebar:: Spring-Loaded Intakes

-    A spring-loaded intake is able to pivot in order to accommodate a game element when it is passing through the intake, but will snap back when the element has gone through.
-    A spring-loaded intake requires more thought,
-    but guarantees that the intake wheel will always be in contact with the desired element.

-    A locked intake simply means that the wheels are locked into place and cannot pivot.

 Teams could choose one or mix; in Relic Recovery, some teams spring-loaded the set of wheels that made contact first, and then had a fixed set in the back.